jpichat/count_paths/README.md

-This is part of the code of the paper [(Pichat, 2015) A multipath approach to histology volume reconstruction](http://discovery.ucl.ac.uk/1468614/3/ISBI2015_tig.pdf)
+This is part of the code for the paper [(Pichat, 2015) A multipath approach to histology volume reconstruction](http://discovery.ucl.ac.uk/1468614/3/ISBI2015_tig.pdf)

 Counting (s,t)-paths in a graph
 ==================
-Problem: We look for (all) the simple paths that connect vertices `s` and `t` (i.e., the (s,t)-paths) in an undirected graph of order n.
+__Problem__: we look for (all) the simple paths that connect vertices `s` and `t` (i.e., the (s,t)-paths) in an undirected graph of order n.
 This may consist of listing those paths ([see A](#headingI)), in which case the count is a by-product; or deriving a method that estimates the count without having to go through all the possible paths ([see B](#headingB)); note that the latter has little interest when one seeks the actual paths (but this is limited to rather small graphs).

 ## <a name="headingA"></a>A. Get the list of (s,t)-paths
 `get_paths` takes as input (i) the adjacency matrix of a graph, (ii) a `start` and (iii) `end` vertices, and returns an exhaustive list of all the (s,t)-paths.

 Note that the adjacency matrix may be that of a random graph, generated using `rand_adjacency_matrix`, or more specifically that of the graph G used in (Pichat, 2015), generated using `spe_adjacency_matrix`.
+In the following, we briefly comment on the latter case.

-In the following, we briefly comment on the latter case, for which G has vertices of degrees:
+__NB0__:the vertices of G have degrees:
  - at least &epsilon; and at most 2&epsilon; if 1&le;&epsilon;&le;floor(n/2)
  - at least &epsilon; and at most n-1 if floor(n/2)&lt;&epsilon;&lt;n-1
  - min(deg)=max(deg)=n-1 otherwise.